JurgenBlitz/GetSetPlay/README.md

 ## Installation
 - `npm install` or `npm i` to install all required dependencies.
-- `ng serve` to launch the project locally.
+- `npm run start` to launch the project locally.
 - Visit `http://localhost:4200/` to see and use the app.

 ## Concept